-- North Korean Studies is the only programme with a sole focus on North Korea outside of the Korean peninsula.
+- Our MA North Korean Studies course is the only degree programme with a sole focus on North Korea available outside of the Korean peninsula.

 What you'll do

-- You will be also able to enhance your expertise and deepen your knowledge in development policy and practice in North Korea, while the programme deals with the approach of divided nations and this is reflected in the course so that you have a better understanding of the Korean Peninsula.
+- You will enhance your expertise, deepen your knowledge of policy and practice in North Korea, and gain a better understanding of the Korean Peninsula.